Xou da Xuxa (album): Commercial performance

 The album sold about 100,000 copies in the first week, thus being certified as a gold record.
 It sold 250 thousand copies in the second week and thus the number of copies was increasing every week.
 When reaching the mark 2.5 million copies sold, João Araújo, president of Som Livre, had to stop making records saying "Or we make a record to sell or a [premium] record."
 Producer Guto replied: "Invent a diamond disk, make a platinum-like album, slip a little diamond and give it to your artist."
-The bandage was a record for the time, overcoming the bandages of the "phenomenon" RPM and King Roberto Carlos.
+The sales were a record for the time, overcoming the sales of pop phenomenons like RPM and Roberto Carlos, the King of Brazilian music.
 The album accumulated the mark of 2,689,000 copies sold.
 The song "Doce Mel (Bom Estar com Você)" was positioned as the 4th most played song in Brazilian radio in the year 1986.

 Even after three decades of its release, the songs on the album are pretty much performed in the 2010s.
 Congrats to Xuxa is one of the most played songs at parties, according to Ecad's survey (Central Office of Collection and Distribution). which controls the collection and distribution of copyright.